Gymnastics at the 1992 Summer Olympics – Men's vault

 The men's vault competition was one of eight events for male competitors in artistic gymnastics at the 1992 Summer Olympics in Barcelona.
-The qualification and final rounds took place on July 29 and August 2 at the Palau dels Esports de Barcelona.
+The qualification and final rounds took place on July 29 and August 2 1992 at the Palau Sant Jordi.
 There were 93 competitors from 25 nations, with nations in the team event having 6 gymnasts while other nations could have up to 3 gymnasts.
 The event was won by Belarusian Vitaly Scherbo of the Unified Team, the first victory by a Soviet or former Soviet in the event since 1980.
 The silver went to Hrihoriy Misyutin, a Ukrainian also competing for the Unified Team.
 Yoo Ok-ryul gave South Korea its second consecutive bronze medal in the men's vault.

 Background

 This was the 18th appearance of the event, which is one of the five apparatus events held every time there were apparatus events at the Summer Olympics (no apparatus events were held in 1900, 1908, 1912, or 1920).
 Three of the eight finalists from 1988 returned: silver medalist Sylvio Kroll of East Germany (now unified Germany), fourth-place finisher Deyan Kolev of Bulgaria, and seventh-place finisher Yukio Iketani of Japan.
 Yoo Ok-Ryul of South Korea had won the last two world championships (1991 and 1992), with Vitaly Scherbo and Ihor Korobchynskyi the runners-up.

 Puerto Rico and Slovenia each made their debut in the men's vault; some former Soviet Republics competed as the Unified Team.
 The United States made its 16th appearance, most of any nation; the Americans had missed only the inaugural 1896 vault and the boycotted 1980 Games.